wltrimbl/2014-01-08-iastate/lessons/swc-testing/R-testing.md

 ## How do we test?

 Or, how do we select small sets of data to test with?
+This is really important.
+At minimum, I'll test my scripts or functions with a small dataset which I know the output.

 Domain knowledge
 * I know these types of inputs are common
 * I know these types of input are important
 * I know these types of inputs could cause problems

-EXERCISE: Write a script containing a function (in R) called divideBy with the parameters dividend and divisor.
-Use the trick above so that you can accept the divident and divisor as arguments.
-Use the cat function to display the answer of the function.
+EXERCISE: In R, write a function called divideBy with the parameters dividend and divisor.
 Given that we're working with the divide operation, what are some inputs that could cause problems?
+Try these out with your function.

 ## RUnit